 The operator interface is designed to provide a user-friendly method of controlling, entering settings and retrieving data from the relay.
-Links are provided to allow setting of pilot padding resistance and test points are provided to allow operating spill current to be measured.

-Figure 2.5-1 Relay with Transparent cover removed
+Figure 1-16 Relay with Transparent cover removed

-The fascia is an integral part of the relay modules.
-Handles are located on the modules which allow them to be withdrawn from the relay case.
+The fascia is an integral part of the relay.
+Handles are located at each side of the relay which allow it to be withdrawn from the relay case.
 The relay should not be carried by these handles.